HYFR/FML/README.md

-# Instructions on how to run the program
+# Instructions to run the database code.

 ## Requirements
 Must have sqlite3 and Ruby 2.1 installed.